-The idea of a clogged toilet may be a bit icky for some of us that most people in Hawaii would simply call a professional plumbing service to handle the problem.
-But if you would like to try and troubleshoot your plumbing problem first before calling us, here are some tips:
+The idea of a clogged toilet may be a bit icky for some of us that most people on Oahu would simply call a professional plumbing service to handle the problem.
+But if you would like to try and troubleshoot your plumbing problem first before calling us at 808-847-5414, here are some tips:

 1. Before anything else, make sure you keep the toilet bowl from overflowing.
 If the water keeps rising in the bowl, immediately take the tank lid off and close the toilet flapper to stop the water flow.
 You can also turn the water flow handle behind the toilet close to the bathroom floor.